Thirunaa/CS554-Project/README.md

-# LiveCricket - a cricket news and score application
+# LiveCricketHub - a cricket news and score application

 Cricketify is an cricket news web application.
 It features news articles and live coverage of cricket matches.
 It also includes text commentary, player stats and team rankings.